MileHacker Logo

 Specialized Transportation

-Beyond standard options, Hvar offers unique ways to travel and experience its coastal beauty.
+Beyond standard options, Hvar offers unique ways to travel and experience its beauty of the coast.

 Tour Buses & Water Taxis

-• While no dedicated hop-on-hop-off services operate on Hvar, some tour operators offer organized bus tours to specific attractions or island circuits.
+• While no dedicated hop-on-hop-off services run on Hvar, certain tour companies offer organized bus tours to specific attractions or island circuits.

 • Boat taxis are useful for reaching the Pakleni Islands from Hvar Town.